Alejogb1/job-board/blog-data/how-can-commands-be-chained-using-ecs-exec.md

 id: "how-can-commands-be-chained-using-ecs-exec"
 ---

-Okay, let's talk about command chaining with `ecs-exec`.
+, let's talk about command chaining with `ecs-exec`.
 It's a topic that, admittedly, has tripped up many a developer, including myself back in the early days when we were migrating our monolithic application to ECS.
 I remember a particularly frustrating debugging session where we needed to trace a series of commands in a container without logging in repeatedly; that was the crucible that forged my understanding of how best to leverage command chaining.

 Now, `ecs-exec` itself, as you may know, doesn't inherently possess a direct 'chaining' mechanism in the sense of traditional shell pipelines.
 You won't be seeing the usual `command1 | command2` syntax.
 Instead, achieving a sequence of operations requires a more nuanced approach, leveraging shell scripting capabilities within the command execution context that `ecs-exec` provides.
 What we're fundamentally doing is constructing a mini-script within the single command parameter provided to `ecs-exec`.
 This single string passed is then interpreted by the container's default shell, usually `sh` or `bash`.

-The key is understanding that the shell *inside the container* is the interpreter, not your local shell.
+The key is understanding that the shell _inside the container_ is the interpreter, not your local shell.
 That's a common point of confusion.
 We're not chaining commands on your terminal; we're instructing the container's shell to execute a series of commands sequentially.

 Let's consider a typical scenario, one that I’ve faced a few times, where you need to first check the existence of a file, then, based on that outcome, either print the file content or output a default message.